rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_ldap/TESTING.md

 ## The OpenLDAP Dependency

+There are two ways of setting up an OpenLDAP node with a seed expectd by the test suite:

+ * Vagrant
+ * Docker

+The test setup will seed the LDAP database with the required objects.

+### With Vagrant

 If you have [Vagrant](https://www.vagrantup.com) installed you can simply `vagrant up` from the root of the project directory.
 This will start a vagrant box with OpenLDAP running, accessible